SRB measures and Young towers for surface diffeomorphisms: Hyperbolic branches in nice domains: Proof of Theorem

 is also an \(( \barl, \delta, \lambda) \)-pseudo-orbit.
 Considering the Lyapunov chart $\Psi_p \colon \mathcal{B}_p^{(\ell)} \to \mathcal{N}_p^{(\ell)}$, by Theorem \ref{thm:pseudo-orbit} there is an $\ell$-regular branch from $\mathcal{B}_p^{(\ell)}$ to itself associated to this pseudo-orbit, and we have the corresponding maps

 at the level of Lyapunov charts and of the manifold respectively, recall \eqref{eq:Bjxmap}.
-For this branch we have the hyperbolicity estimates given in \eqref{eq:hyp-branch}, which show that it is a $(\wQ^{-1} e^{2\eps\ell},\lambda/3)$-hyperbolic branch.
-Moreover, concatenating any finite sequence of such branches gives a new $\ell$-regular branch that is associated to the concatenated pseudo-orbit, and thus has the same hyperbolicity estimates given by \eqref{eq:hyp-branch}.
+For this branch Proposition \ref{prop:hyp-branch} gives the hyperbolicity estimates required in Definition \ref{def:hypbranch} for a $(\wQ e^{2\eps\ell},\lambda/3)$-hyperbolic branch.
+Moreover, concatenating any finite sequence of such branches gives a new $\ell$-regular branch that is associated to the concatenated pseudo-orbit, and thus has the same hyperbolicity estimates given by Proposition \ref{prop:hyp-branch}.
 Thus the collection of such branches satisfies the concatenation property.

 \begin{Remark} We emphasize that these are not yet the hyperbolic branches we require for $\Gpq$ as in Definition \ref{def:hypbranch}.
-Indeed, these branches are constructed on the scale of the Lyapunov chart which \emph{a priori} may be significantly bigger than the scale of the nice domain \( \Gamma_{pq} \).
-The strips \( \mathcal N^{0}_{\bar p}, \mathcal N^{k}_{\bar p} \) intersect \( \Gamma_{pq} \) but may extend across the boundary of \( \Gamma_{pq} \).
-We therefore need to ``restrict'' these branches to \( \Gamma_{pq} \) and produce $\Gpq$-strips $\widehat{C}^{s} \subset \mathcal N^{0}_{\bar p}$ and $\widehat{C}^{u} \subset \mathcal N^{k}_{\bar p}$ such that $f^k$ maps $\widehat{C}^s$ onto $\widehat{C}^u$.
+Indeed, these branches are constructed on the scale of the Lyapunov chart which \emph{a priori} may be significantly bigger than the scale of the nice domain \( \Gpq \).
+The strips \( \mathcal N^{0}_{\bar p}, \mathcal N^{k}_{\bar p} \) intersect \( \Gpq \) but may extend across the boundary of \( \Gpq \).
+We therefore need to ``restrict'' these branches to \( \Gpq \) and produce $\Gpq$-strips $\widehat{C}^{s} \subset \mathcal N^{0}_{\bar p}$ and $\widehat{C}^{u} \subset \mathcal N^{k}_{\bar p}$ such that $f^k$ maps $\widehat{C}^s$ onto $\widehat{C}^u$.
 Since these are subsets of the larger strips \( \mathcal N^{0}_{\bar p}, \mathcal N^{k}_{\bar p} \) and the cones $K_{p,y}^{s/u} \subset T_y M$ defined in \eqref{eqn:M-cones} give conefields over $\Gpq$ that are adapted to the set \( \Gamma \), the restricted strips will automatically inherit the hyperbolicity and concatenation properties. \end{Remark}

 The remaining part of the argument is essentially topological, and this is where the niceness assumption plays a crucial role.
 Indeed, the crucial consequence of niceness is formalized in the following statement.